Allow me to introduce one of my latest and proudest creations, Calculatron 9,999 - my attempt at making a StarMade logic calculator.

 With the final logic refinements and completion of the casing it took a total of 2 weeks from spawning the core.
 And as one of the results I have much more respect for the good folks in electronics and I.T. than before.

-A limited but working and very nicely built StarMade logic calculator.
+A limited, but actually working StarMade logic calculator.